JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 This plan outlines the upcoming sprints after completing the community example library.

-## Sprint 1 – Example rating system
+## Sprint 1 – Automatic example tagging
-* Allow users to rate community examples and store the rating in `examples.json`.
+* Generate keyword tags when approving submissions.

-## Sprint 2 – Tag editing tools
+## Sprint 2 – Example search and filter
-* Improve the review CLI to edit or add tags before approval.
+* Front-end gallery can filter examples by tag or search text.